 Seawater naturally has a concentration of about 3 milligrams of uranium per cubic meter, and some people have become very excited about the vast amount of uranium in the ocean.
 Methods of extracting this uranium has mostly been worked on by the Japanese, who have come up with a method of extraction which would cost about 300 USD per kilogram of uranium.
 This is about 3 times the current price of uranium, but we may one day need this uranium to solve the worlds energy needs.

-The extraction of uranium from sea water has been discussed in a previous PH241 report.
+The extraction of uranium from sea water has also been discussed Chan.

 © Ken Ferguson.
 The author grants permission to copy, distribute and display this work in unaltered form, with attribution to the author, for noncommercial purposes only.
 All other rights, including commercial rights, are reserved to the author.